georgedigs/ccp-clf-c02/docs/Networking and Content Delivery/index.md

 _Internet gateway (igw)_ An internet gateway is a connection between a VPC and the internet.
 You can think of an internet gateway as being similar to a doorway that customers use to enter the coffee shop.
 Without an internet gateway, no one can access the resources within your VPC.

-_Virtual private gateway_To access private resources in a VPC, you can use a  **virtual private gateway.** A virtual private gateway enables you to establish a virtual private network (VPN) connection between your VPC and a private network, such as an on-premises data center or internal corporate network.
+_Virtual private gateway_ To access private resources in a VPC, you can use a **virtual private gateway.** A virtual private gateway enables you to establish a virtual private network (VPN) connection between your VPC and a private network, such as an on-premises data center or internal corporate network.
 A virtual private gateway allows traffic into the VPC only if it is coming from an approved network.

-### AWS VPN\*
+### AWS VPN*

 AWS VPN is comprised of two services: AWS Site-to-Site VPN and AWS Client VPN.
 AWS Site-to-Site VPN enables you to securely connect your on-premises network or branch office site to your Amazon Virtual Private Cloud (Amazon VPC).
-AWS Client VPN enables you to securely connect users to AWS or on-premises networks
+AWS Client VPN enables you to securely connect users to AWS or on-premises networks.

 #### _AWS Client VPN_